Bay Area-based Gilead says remdesivir drug proved effective against coronavirus in US study

-SAN FRANCISCO -- A Foster City-based biotech company said Wednesday its experimental drug has proved effective against the new coronavirus in a major U.S. government study that put it to a strict test.
+SAN FRANCISCO -- A biotech company said Wednesday its experimental drug has proved effective against the new coronavirus in a major U.S. government study that put it to a strict test.

-RELATED: What will it take to get a COVID-19 vaccine and how will it be made?

 The study, run by the National Institutes of Health, tested remdesivir versus usual care in about 800 hospitalized coronavirus patients around the world.
 The main result is how long it takes patients to recover.